africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Guilt is in the past, worry is in the future. The only thing you can change is right here in the present - Dr Edith Eger.md

 ---
 {"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/guilt-is-in-the-past-worry-is-in-the-future-the-only-thing-you-can-change-is-right-here-in-the-present-dr-edith-eger/","title":"Guilt is in the past, worry is in the future.
-The only thing you can change is right here in the present - Dr Edith Eger","dgShowBacklinks":false}
+The only thing you can change is right here in the present - Dr Edith Eger"}
 ---